 - Isolation is for students who have already been diagnosed positive with COVID-19.

 - Isolated students will be under the care of Duke clinicians during an isolation window.

 - A Duke clinician will determine when a student’s isolation period is complete.
-The average time spent in isolation is 14 days.

 - If isolated, students should not leave their assigned rooms other than to take strolls outside to get air.
 Meals will be delivered.

 Contact tracing will be used to identify other potential positive cases.